 Talk about it question: How do you think ice cream is made?

 4. Painting With the Composers

 Most kids love to paint.
-Most moms are afraid to let kids paint!
-I pack up paper and paints with snacks, we head outside, and I let them have at it.
-You can pick any classical song, but I pull up George Frederic Handel’s “Water Music” on YouTube and play the songs while they paint with watercolors.
+Most moms are afraid to let kids paint.
+So I pack up paper and paints with snacks, we head outside, and I let them have at it.
+You can pick any classical song, but I pull up George Frideric Handel’s “Water Music” on YouTube and play the music while they paint with watercolors.
 I am always so impressed with how focused they become when I play music while they paint.

 5. Buckets Full of Berries

 I took my toddler to pick blueberries once.
 It was risky because he didn’t like blueberries at the time.
-I went with the idea that if we tried it and he just wanted to run through the rows instead, I would be okay with that.
+I decided in advance that if we tried it and he just wanted to run through the rows instead, I would be OK with that.
 We went and he was hands down the best picker I have ever taken.
 He was focused on helping me fill up my bucket with berries.
 He even ate a handful without spitting them out.